stat426-fall2021/stat426-fall2021.github.io/_posts/2021-11-13-Non-Parametric Tests.md.md

 ---
-title: Non-Parametric Tests: Statistically Efficient or Technically Cheating?
+title: "Non-Parametric Tests: Statistically Efficient or Technically Cheating?"
 layout: post
 author: ghman12345
 post-image:
 description: An overview of non-parametric tests, when they should be used, what forms they come in, and how to use them
 tags:
 - R
 - Non-Parametric tests
 - Mann-Whitney U Test
 ---